-- 5.1.1 REB decisions are made either by consensus or a majority vote of the REB members present at a Full Board meeting, with the exception of those who have recused themselves in accordance with the conflict of interest policies.
-The REB Chair abstains from voting except to break a tie vote; - 5.1.2 The REB should reach one of the following decisions as a result of its review of research submitted for initial or for continuing review: - Approval (approve the application as submitted, including the consent form): - When an acceptable risk/benefit ratio exists and the regulatory criteria required for approval are satisfied, the research may be approved as submitted, - The approval date is defined according to local REB procedure, - o The expiry date of the REB approval is calculated from this date.
+- 5.1.1 REB decisions are made either by consensus or a majority vote of the REB members present at a Full Board meeting, with the exception of those who have recused themselves in accordance with the conflict of interest policies. - 5.1.2 The REB should reach one of the following decisions as a result of its review of research submitted for initial or for continuing review: - Approval (approve the application as submitted, including the consent form): - When an acceptable risk/benefit ratio exists and the regulatory criteria required for approval are satisfied, the research may be approved as submitted. - The approval date is defined according to local REB procedure, - The expiry date of the REB approval is calculated from this date.